Khang2561/TymeX_Internship/README.md

 **Challenges Encountered**
 API Integration: Handling real-time data and ensuring the app behaves smoothly even with network latency.
+Chart Integration: Implementing a chart to display exchange rate history is still in progress.
 **Video Demonstration**
 You can watch a demo of the app's key features here: